pimoroni/unicorn-hat/c/unicornd/README.md

 Hat so that you can run the daemon as root and your programs as normal user.

-It can handle only one connection at a time.
+It can handle only one connection at a time and since the socket has `0777` mode every user can connect to the socket.

 ### Installation
 #### Raspbian